Toggle site contrast Toggle Contract

 How to access our team for advice and support

-A variety of other terms are also used to describe Speech Sound Disorders including speech delay and speech disorder, and in some cases, dyspraxia.
+You might also hear the terms speech delay and speech disorder, and in some cases, dyspraxia.

 You may notice that your child:

-- seems to be easier to understand when they say single words but is much harder to understand when they talk in phrases or sentences.
+• seems easier to understand when they say single words but is much harder to understand when they talk in phrases or sentences.

-Take a look at our Speech and sound awareness section to get more information about speech sound development.
+See our resources for more information about speech sound development.

 Some children have difference in speech development that resolve with advice and maturity.